The Stonehenge Hoax – The Stonehenge Layer

 ‘About a mile away from Stonehenge, at the end of the ‘Avenue’ that connects it to the River Avon, archaeologists have discovered a smaller prehistoric site, named – appropriately, after the colour of the 27 Welsh stones it was made of – ‘Bluehenge’.
 The newly discovered stone circle is thought to have been put up 5,000 years ago – which is around the same time work on Stonehenge began – and appears to be a miniature version of it.’

-It should be remembered that Bluestones aren’t the same size as the Sarsen Stones; they’re much smaller; an average visitor to the Stonehenge monument may quite quickly scan over them without really noticing their presence.
-Archaeologists currently believe that their small size is because they are what remains after the damage by souvenir hunters over the years.
+It should be remembered that Bluestones aren’t the same size as the Sarsen Stones; they’re much smaller, and an average visitor to the Stonehenge monument may quite quickly scan them without really noticing their presence.
+Archaeologists currently believe that their small size is due to damage from souvenir hunters over the years.

-But I propose that they may have not been small when brought to Stonehenge originally, for they have little to no building quality but as a healing agent to be placed at the edge and in the Moat to initiate their medical remedy.
-As an indication of how these stones were initially used, archaeologists have identified a colossal amount of Bluestone chippings covering the entire site at Stonehenge, 3,600 in fact, so many they call the soil surrounding which contain these shards ‘The Stonehenge Layer’.
+But I propose that they may not have been small when originally brought to Stonehenge, for they have little to no building quality, serving instead as a healing agent to be placed at the edge and in the Moat to initiate their medical remedy.
+As an indication of how these stones were initially used, archaeologists have identified a colossal amount of Bluestone chippings covering the entire site at Stonehenge, 3,600 in fact, so many that they call the soil surrounding which contains these shards ‘The Stonehenge Layer’.

 The traditional view of why these quantities of Bluestone chippings are abundant is that they were ‘worked’ upon and reshaped to fit the holes that had already been prepared.
 This seems completely illogical – why would anyone in their right mind undertake the gruelling task of working on this burdensome stone to fit into the holes when it would have been so much easier to have dug the chalk soil first to accommodate the shape of the stones?
 Another traditional view is that the many chippings found were remnants from ‘dressing’ by reshaping these Bluestones.